sharpangles/platform/README.md

 ## What works:
 ### [@sharpangles/angular-dynamic](https://github.com/sharpangles/platform/tree/master/modules/angular-dynamic)
 Dynamic component loading for Angular.
-Enables dynamic state and loading capabilities through a set of directives not achievable simply through the use of SystemJS
+Enables dynamic state and loading capabilities through a set of directives not achievable simply through the use of SystemJsNgModuleLoader.

 ## What is in progress: